Remote-run/Remote-code/README.md

 config file to the used provider and inject the correct env vars for that provider.
 A list of the providers and keys can be found [here](https://doc.traefik.io/traefik/https/acme/#providers).

-The master and slave can bud does not have to run on the same server
+The master and slave can but does not have to run on the same server.

 - To start the master, run the start_master.sh script

 - To start the slave, run the start_slave.sh script

+The master instance is health checked and will auto-heal.